Bribery charges crop up against Kerala Minister's personal staff, Cong terms it 'shocking'

 Terming the bribery charges against the health minister's personal staff as 'serious', the opposition Congress said corruption was thriving in all government departments in the state.

-Leader of Opposition in the State Assembly, V D Satheesan said the allegation that a personal staff member of the minister took bribe for the appointment was 'shocking'.
+Leader of Opposition in the Assembly V D Satheesan said the allegation that a personal staff member of the minister took a bribe for the appointment was 'shocking'.

 Though the complainant had sent the complaint to the minister's office via email on September 4 and as a registered post on September 13, it was handed over to the police only after 10 days.